kavonjon/onaylf/README.md

 **Load Balancer Connection Issues**
 - Verify the nginx container is running: `docker ps | grep onaylf_nginx`
 - Test direct access at `http://localhost` to verify the app is running
-- Check that the load balancer is forwarding traffic to the correct port (80 or 443)
+- Check that the load balancer is forwarding traffic to port 80
 - Verify health check configuration on the load balancer
 - Check nginx logs: `docker logs onaylf_nginx`